BryanBH/React-Hangman/README.md

 To run locally in you system:

 - Clone the repository
-- In the clonned directory, simple run "npm run local" in the terminal
+- In the cloned directory, simple run "npm run local" in the terminal